fallen-icarus/cardano-swaps/OrderBookExample.md

 ## Target Order Book

 I'm going to assume you know what trading pair you want.
-You will need to know each assets' on-chain name (eg, policy ID and hexidecimal asset name).
+You will need to know each assets' on-chain name (eg, policy ID and hexadecimal asset name).
 For this example, we will use ADA -> TestDJED (a test token I created using the always succeeding minting policy).
 These are their on-chain names:

 ```bash